 Japanese Language Particles

 There are thousands of particles in the Japanese language.
-Learning them is essential to start taking off in the Portuguese language.
-As there are many particles, and they usually do several things, the best way to learn is by studying phrases in which they apply.
+Learning them is essential to start taking off in the English language.
+As there are many particles, and they usually do a lot of things, the best way to learn is to study phrases in which they apply.

 The first and main particles that you should learn are [が, は, の, て, に, を and も].
 We have several articles on Japanese particles, we will list these articles below in the order that I personally recommend learning: